-Desmoid tumors (DTs), also referred to as aggressive fibromatosis or desmoid-type fibromatosis, are rare and often debilitating and disfiguring soft-tissue tumors characterized by a growth pattern that can aggressively invade surrounding healthy tissues, including joints, muscles, blood vessels, nerves and internal organs.
-While they can arise in any part of the body, the most common sites are the upper extremities (arm, forearm, and hand), lower extremities (girdle, thigh, leg, and foot), abdominal wall, thoracic areas, and head and neck.
-The severity of desmoid tumors and associated symptoms varies based on their size, location, and the aggressiveness of the growth pattern.
-Desmoid tumors can cause significant morbidities, including severe pain, disfigurement, internal bleeding, and debilitating loss of range of motion, and, in rare cases, desmoid tumors can be fatal.1
+Desmoid tumors, also called aggressive fibromatosis or desmoid-type fibromatosis, are rare and often debilitating and disfiguring soft-tissue tumors.
+They are characterized by a growth pattern that can invade surrounding healthy tissues, including joints, muscle and viscera.
+While they can arise in any part of the body, the most common sites are the upper extremities (arm, forearm, and hand), lower extremities (hip, thigh, leg, and foot), abdominal wall, thoracic areas, and the head and neck.

 Our Investigational Therapy

-Nirogacestat is an investigational oral, small molecule, gamma-secretase inhibitor that has been investigated in 24 patients with desmoid tumors across Phase 1 and Phase 2 clinical trials.
-SpringWorks is enrolling patients in the “DeFi” (Desmoid/Fibromatosis) trial, a Phase 3, double-blind, randomized, placebo-controlled, global clinical trial in adults with progressing desmoid tumors.
+Nirogacestat is an oral, small molecule, gamma-secretase inhibitor that has been investigated in 24 patients with desmoid tumors across Phase 1 and Phase 2 clinical trials.
+SpringWorks is enrolling patients in the “DeFi” (Desmoid/Fibromatosis) trial , a Phase 3, double-blind, randomized, placebo-controlled, global clinical trial in adults with progressing desmoid tumors.

-In June 2018, the FDA granted Orphan Drug designation for nirogacestat for the treatment of desmoid tumors and in November 2018 the FDA granted Fast Track designation for nirogacestat for the treatment of adult patients with progressive, unresectable, recurrent or refractory desmoid tumors or deep fibromatosis.
+The FDA granted Orphan Drug Designation for nirogacestat for the treatment of desmoid tumors and Fast Track and Breakthrough Therapy Designations for nirogacestat for the treatment of adult patients with progressive, unresectable, recurrent or refractory desmoid tumors or deep fibromatosis.

 1 Gounder, M. M., Thomas, D. M., & Tap, W. D. (2017).
 Locally Aggressive Connective Tissue Tumors.
 Journal of Clinical Oncology, 36(2), 202-209. doi:10.1200/JCO.2017.75.8482.